 - 1.1 My full name is Stephen Francis Leary.
 I hold the qualification of Bachelor of Science (Geology) from the University of Canterbury, where I received a first class honours degree in 1993.
 My thesis was a conducted on the Tasman and Mueller Glaciers of the Mt Cook region glaciers actively forming landforms similar to those of the Queenstown Lakes District.
-I have worked as a professional geologist for approximately 24 years and am currently self employed as a geological consultant (Consultant Geo Ltd.).
+I have worked as a professional geologist for approximately 26 years and am currently self employed as a geological consultant (Consultant Geo Ltd.).
 I am a Fellow of the SEG (Society of Economic Geologists) and a Member of the AusIMM (Australasian Institute of Mining and Metallurgy).
 In 2008 I was awarded the PDAC (Prospectors and Developers Association of Canada) Thayer Lindsey International Discovery Award and in 2009 the SME (Society for Mining, Metallurgy and Exploration [USA]) Robert M. Dreyer Award for Applied Economic Geology. - 1.2 I am familiar with the geology of the Hawthenden farm, having mapped it in September and October 2015 and visited the area again in March 2017.
-To create the geological map and report I have also utilised satellite and air photo images, reports and maps from the IGNS (Institute of Geological and Nuclear Sciences) as well as reports and data from the ORC and the QLDC GIS database. - 1.3 Key documents used or referred to in this assessment include: - a) My report on the Geology of the Hawthenden Farm Area, Southwest Wanaka, October 2015. - b) Otago Alluvial Fans: High Hazard Fan Investigation, ORC, June 2011, - c) Statement of Evidence of Helen Juliet Mellsop on behalf of the Queenstown Lakes District Council, Landscape, 17 March 2017. - d) Hawthenden Farm Wanaka, Landscape and Visual Assessment by Rough and Milne Landscape Architects.
+To create the geological map and report I have also utilised satellite and air photo images, reports and maps from the IGNS (Institute of Geological and Nuclear Sciences) as well as reports and data from the ORC and the QLDC GIS database. - 1.3 Key documents used or referred to in this assessment include: - a) My report on the Geology of the Hawthenden Farm Area, Southwest Wanaka, October 2015. - b) Otago Alluvial Fans: High Hazard Fan Investigation, ORC, June 2011. - c) Statement of Evidence of Helen Juliet Mellsop on behalf of the Queenstown Lakes District Council, Landscape, 17 March 2017. - d) Hawthenden Farm Wanaka, Landscape and Visual Assessment by Rough and Milne Landscape Architects. - e) Environment Court Decision: Wakatipu Environmental Society Inc v Queenstown Lakes District Council [2002] NZRMA

+C73/2002.

-- e) Environment Court Decision: Wakatipu Environmental Society Inc v Queenstown Lakes District Council [2002] NZRMA C73/2002. - f) Institute of Geological and Nuclear Sciences 1:250,000 map sheet 18 (Wakatipu), 2000. - 1.4 I confirm that I have read the Code of Conduct for Expert Witnesses contained in the Environment Court of New Zealand Practice Note 2014 and I agree to comply with it.
+- f) Institute of Geological and Nuclear Sciences 1:250,000 map sheet 18 (Wakatipu), 2000. - g) Proposed Alteration to the Mt Alpha Outstanding Natural Landscape Boundary.
+QLDC letter to Wanaka-Mount Aspiring Road landowners, 14th May 2021. - 1.4 I confirm that I have read the Code of Conduct for Expert Witnesses contained in the Environment Court of New Zealand Practice Note 2014 and I agree to comply with it.
 In that regard I confirm that this evidence is written within my expertise, except where I state that I am relying on the evidence of another person.
 I have not omitted to consider material facts known to me that might alter or detract from the opinions expressed.